heavymetalavo/craft-aialttext/README.md

 ## Field Requirements

-This plugin requires a native Craft field for alt text with the handle `alt` to be added to all asset volumes where you want to generate alt text.
+This plugin requires a native CraftCMS field for alt text with the handle `alt` to be added to all asset volumes where you want to generate alt text.
 The plugin will use this field to store the generated alt text.

 To add this field:
 1. Go to **Settings → Assets → Volume name → + Add → search for the `alt` field and click → save**